On the Efficient Implementation of the Matrix Exponentiated Gradient Algorithm for Low-Rank Matrix Optimization: Introduction

-Despite the improved gradient complexity of the MEG method over its Euclidean counterparts, a clear caveat is the high computational cost of executing each iteration, since each iteration requires in worst case a full-rank SVD computation of an $n\times n$ matrix (to compute matrix logarithm and matrix exponential) which amounts to $O(n^3)$ runtime and is clearly not practical for high dimensional problems.
+Despite the improved gradient complexity of the MEG method over its Euclidean counterparts, a clear caveat is the high computational cost of executing each iteration, since each iteration requires in worst case a full-rank SVD computation of an $n\times n$ matrix (to compute matrix logarithm and matrix exponential) which amounts to $O(n^3)$ runtime and is clearly not practical for high dimensional problems\footnote{this runtime could in principle be improved to $O(n^{\omega})$, where $\omega$ is the best exponent for fast matrix multiplication algorithms (currently $\omega < 2.37286$ \cite{alman2021refined}), however, to the best of our knowledge, such algorithms are not considered practical and are not in common use.}.

 While the high computational cost of high-rank SVD computations is also present in Euclidean proximal gradient methods for Problem \eqref{eq:Model}, in the recent works \cite{garberLowRankSmooth, garberStochasticLowRank} it was established that under a natural strict complementarity condition (see discussion in the sequel) and at least in a certain ball around an optimal solution, Euclidean proximal gradient methods (both deterministic and stochastic) which only apply low-rank SVD computations (with rank that matches that of the optimal solution), provably converge to an optimal solution with rates similar to their full-SVD-based counterparts, resulting in computationally efficient methods, at least from a ``warm-start" initialization.
 This was also supported by empirical evidence brought in \cite{garberLowRankSmooth, garberStochasticLowRank} which demonstrated the correct convergence of these methods using only low-rank computations in practice.